 Some software providers will charge for the inventory management software, while others won’t.
 Look and compare both options to ensure that you’re getting the best deal.
-With a free consignment inventory management software, ensure that all your basic needs are met.
+With free consignment inventory management software, ensure that all your basic needs are met.

 Both suppliers and retailers can benefit from the consignment inventory management software.
 Checking your finances to know the software you can afford will be critical to the partnership’s success.
-Select a software solution which will also have the right technology.
+Select a software solution that will also have the right technology.

 The usability of the software will determine the implementation of the inventory management system in a company.
 The software you choose should be simple for the employees to learn.
-It can allow them to serve the customers quickly and provide some reliable services.
+It can allow them to serve the customers quickly and provide reliable services.

 3. Your Requirements

 Understanding your requirements assists you in knowing the software to purchase.
 Remember that this will be an investment, therefore, it has to perform as you’d like.
-One way of knowing your requirements is looking for the different inventory management challenges that you’re facing.
+One way of knowing your requirements is by looking for the different inventory management challenges that you’re facing.

 In case you already have a program in place, you should compare it with a newer solution to know whether it’s worth the upgrade.
 The additional features can be a better addition to the ones you already have in the old software.